Ataga Khan: Service under Humayun

 Shams-ud-din was the son of Mir Yar Muhammad of Ghazni, a simple farmer, and started life as a soldier in Kamran Mirza’s army.
 He saved Humayun from drowning in the Ganges.
-As reward, Humayun took him into his personal service and his wife Jiji became one of Akbar's foster-mothers.
+As a reward, Humayun took him into his personal service and his wife Jiji became one of Akbar's foster-mothers.
 She was called foster-mother (Anagah) and her husband Shamsuddin was designated foster-father (Atgah).
 He also received the title of Khan and his biological son, Aziz became Akbar's foster or milk-brother (Kokah).
 In 1545, he accompanied Akbar to Kabul alongside Jiji and Aziz.

 Service under Akbar

 In 1560, when Akbar relieved his regent Bairam Khan of his duties and instructed him to go to Makkah for Hajj (pilgrimage), he was goaded by his political opponents to rebel.
 Bairam marched upon Jalandhar, intent on taking Lahore.
 Akbar sent Shams-ud-din with the vanguard of the Mughal army to halt or at least slow down Bairam 's advance.
 Shams-ud-din managed to block Bairam Khan's advance near the village of Gunecur, near Jalandhar.
 He tried to negotiate with Bairam, to no avail.
 After a fierce, heavily contested battle, Shams-ud-din triumphed and Bairam was forced to retreat.
 For his victory, Shams-ud-din was hailed as a hero and received lavish gifts, including robes of honour, standards and kettledrums that had once belonged to Bairam.
 Later, Bairam surrendered to Akbar and was pardoned and chose to continue his journey to Makkah; en route he was assassinated by a group of Afghans due to their leader's personal vendetta.

 In 1561, Akbar dismissed Munim Khan as Vakil and appointed Shams-ud-din in his stead.
 Shams-ud-din would prove to be a competent and loyal administrator.